Shorifa Khatun

 Shorifa Khatun (born 15 June 1993) is a Bangladeshi cricketer who plays for the Bangladesh women's national cricket team as a right-arm offbreak bowler and right-hand batter.

 International career

 In October 2023, she earned her maiden call-up for the Bangladesh's T20I squad for the series against Pakistan.
 She made her Twenty20 International (T20I) debut against Pakistan on 27 October 2023.

-In November 2023, she get another chance for national team in T20I squad for their series against South Africa.

-In March 2024, she was again selected in T20I squad for their series against Australia.
+She was again selected in the national T20I squad for their series against South Africa in November 2023, and the series against Australia in March 2024.